pqpq/shower_controller/README.md

 Make sure power comes from fuse box side of shower switch.
 Otherwise unit can be reset by turning off shower.
 Shower MCB will still protect the unit.

 ### User facing

+Waterproof momentary push button to initiate a shower.

 5v Piezo buzzer for alerting user

 2x7 segment display to display minutes, and show last minute count down somehow